Stationary Distributions for the Voter Model in $d\geq 3$ are Factors of IID: Sequential construction and convergence of measures

-With this construction, the paths $\hP_{x,k}$ are distributed as coalescing random walks for time $2^{k}-1$.
-The law of $D_k(x)$ is given by a product measure with density $p$ over the components of the coalescing paths $\{P_{x,k}\}_{x\in\Z^d}$ and so has law $\cM_{2^k-1}\rho_p$.
+With this construction and the properties given by Lemma \ref{lem:const-prop}, the paths $\hP_{x,k}$ are distributed as coalescing random walks from time $0$ to $2^{k}-1$; and $S_k$ is the set of walkers of the coalescing random walk at time $2^{k}-1$.
+The law of the coloring $D_k(x)$ is given by a product measure with density $p$ over the components of the coalescing paths $\{\hP_{x,k}\}_{x\in\Z^d}$ and so has law $\cM_{2^k-1}\rho_p$.
 What remains is to prove that $D_k(x)$ converges almost surely as $k\to \infty$ for each $x\in \Z^d$ which we prove in the following proposition.

 \begin{prop} For each $x \in \Z^d$, almost surely we have

 \end{prop} We first prove Theorem \ref{thm:main} assuming Proposition \ref{prop:FiniteChangeTimes}.